 History of Aave

-Aave launched in September of 2017 and was originally known as ETHlend.
-Aave was created by Stani Kulechov.
-He was not happy with the fact that there were few lending applications built on Ethereum.
+Aave launched in September of 2017, and was originally known as ETHlend.
+Aave was created by Stani Kulechov, who, at the time, was not happy with the fact that there were relatively few lending applications built on Ethereum.

 An initial coin offering (ICO) for AAVE was held in November 2017, and $16.2 million was raised in a sale for one billion AAVE tokens (then called LEND), and an additional 300,000 for investors.
 In 2020, LEND was replaced with AAVE coins, with every 100 LEND being converted to 1 AAVE, resulting in 16 million coins extant.